 In a personal injury case, an injured person may be entitled to recover the costs of treatment for injuries as a result of the negligence or intentional conduct of a third party.

-Pain and suffering is the term used for damages designed to compensate someone for his or her injuries that are physical and emotional in nature.
-This can be added to the compensation a victim can receive for out of pocket damages like lost wages and medical bills.
+Pain and suffering is the term used for damages designed to compensate someone for his or her personal injuries that are physical and emotional in nature.
+Experienced personal injury lawyers may be able to add to the settlement compensation a victim can receive for out of pocket damages like lost wages and medical bills.

-Courts generally do not recognize shortened life expectancy as a separate injury, but it may be considered in determining the seriousness of someone’s injury, decreased earning capacity, pain and suffering, and mental suffering from knowing one’s life will be shorter.
+The South Carolina Courts generally do not recognize shortened life expectancy as a separate personal injury.
+However, in determining the seriousness of someone’s injury, the South Carolina Courts may consider decreased earning capacity, pain and suffering, and mental suffering from knowing one’s life will be shorter.

-Jurors are typically told to determine a plaintiff’s future damages based on standard life expectancy tables.
-However, due to improvements in medical science and living conditions over the years, your attorney might argue that your life expectancy was/is actually greater than the standard tables would indicate, thereby entitling you to greater damages.
+South Carolina jurors are typically told to determine a plaintiff’s future damages based on standard life expectancy tables.
+However, due to improvements in medical science and living conditions over the years, your attorney might argue that your life expectancy was/is actually greater than the standard tables would indicate, thereby entitling you to greater damages and better results.

 Depending upon the nature of the case, punitive damages may be awarded.
 For example, in a case where it is shown that a nursing home engaged in malicious or reckless conduct, punitive damages may be awarded.
 Because injured nursing home residents are generally older, in poor health, and have a relatively short life expectancy, damage elements that are common in other personal injury cases, such as lost earning capacity, future pain and suffering, and future medical expenses, will not be as significant.
-Awards against nursing homes are comprised for the most part of punitive damages, and damages for mental anguish, pain and suffering experienced by the injured person, medical expenses, and the loss of affection and companionship by the surviving spouse or children.
+Awards against nursing homes are mostly made up of punitive damages, and damages for mental anguish, pain and suffering experienced by the injured person, medical expenses, and the loss of affection and companionship by the surviving spouse or children.

-Our attorneys are skilled in dealing with the various obstacles that arise during the course of your case.
-Although many of the people we assist in these cases are from here in South Carolina, we regularly help clients from throughout the Southeastern United Staes.
+Our accident injury lawyers are skilled in dealing with the various obstacles that arise during the course of your case.
+Although many of the people we assist in these cases are from here in South Carolina, we regularly help clients from throughout the Southeastern United States.
 In certain types of product liability or pharmaceutical cases, we help people who have suffered from across the country.
 If you or someone close to you has been injured or killed due to an accident, contact the Strom Law Firm, L.L.C. today.
 We are happy to provide a free consultation with one of our attorneys.